 |The document is used to estimate the whole cost and effort.||It is used to analyze what outcome is expected from the system.|

 Ques.27.
 What is scrum?

 Ans.
 Scrum is an agile methodology used in the development of any software.
-It is executed in small blocks of work to give satisfaction to the client throughout the project.
+It is executed in small blocks of work.
 The framework is designed for the working of a small team of 10 or fewer members.
 It is an iterative and incremental framework for managing complex work.

 Ques.28.
 What is Kanban?